HPV has also been linked to other kinds of cancers, including vaginal, vulvar, penile, anal, mouth and throat cancers.

-The HPV vaccine does not protect against all types of HPV that lead to cervical cancer.
-Girls and women should still receive regular screening (Pap smear) to look for precancerous changes and early signs of cervical cancer.
+The HPV vaccine does not protect against all types of HPV that can lead to cervical cancer.
+Girls and women should still receive regular screening (Pap test) to look for precancerous changes and early signs of cervical cancer.

 The HPV vaccine does not protect against other infections that can be spread during sexual contact.

 Talk to your provider if:

 American College of Obstetricians and Gynecologists.
 Committee Opinion No. 588: Human Papillomavirus Vaccination.
 Obstet Gynecol.
 2014;123(3):712-8.
 PMID: 24553168 www.ncbi.nlm.nih.gov/pubmed/24553168.